jefpauwels/arXiv-2103.10748-Supplementary-MATLAB-codes/README.md

 # arXiv-2103.10748-Supplementary-MATLAB-codes
-This repository contains all MATLAB codes used to derive results in arXiv:2103.10748.
+This repository contains all MATLAB codes used to derive results in arXiv:2103.10748 and arXiv:2108.00442.

 - "Information hierarchy-EAC" contains our implementation of the information hierarchy to bound entanglement-assisted quantum and classical communication
 - "NPA-EACC" contains an implementation of the NPA hierarchy to bound entanglement-assisted classical communication.